-In line with this approach, the actions outlined in this Annual Plan present a picture of the joint commitment between the West Coast DHB and the West Coast Primary Health Organisation (as partners in the West Coast Alliance), along with the contribution of other local healthcare partners and the Canterbury DHB, to improve the health of our community and deliver the expectations of Government.
+In line with this approach, the goals outlined in this document present a picture of the joint commitment between the West Coast DHB and the West Coast Primary Health Organisation (as partners in the West Coast Alliance), along with the contribution of other local healthcare partners and the Canterbury DHB, to improve the health of our community and deliver the expectations of Government.

-The actions the DHB will deliver as part of its commitment to the South Island Regional Alliance are also highlighted throughout this Plan.
-The full South Island Regional Health Services Plan (of which the West Coast DHB is a signatory) can be found on the South Island Alliance website: www.sialliance.health.nz.
-The West Coast DHB also has Māori Health and Public Health Action Plans for 2014/15, both of which are companion documents to this Annual Plan.
-These documents set out key actions and performance measures to improve population health and reduce inequalities.
-Both of these documents are available on the West Coast DHB website: www.wcdhb.org.nz.
+The West Coast DHB also has Māori Health and Public Health Action Plans for 2014/15, both of which (along with this Statement of Intent) are companion documents to the Annual Plan.
+All of these documents are available on the West Coast DHB website: www.wcdhb.org.nz.

-In signing this Annual Plan we, the undersigned, are satisfied that it represents the intentions and commitments of the West Coast DHB and West Coast Alliance for the period 1 July 2014 to 30 June 2015.
+In signing this Statement of Intent, we are satisfied that it represents the intentions and commitments of the West Coast DHB and West Coast Health Alliance for the period 1 July 2014 to 30 June 2018.